 - exercising oversight over State Officers.
 It considers and determines any resolution to remove the President or the Deputy President from office.

-In essence, the Senate in Kenya plays a collective role of representing the counties.
+In essence, the Senate in Kenya plays a collective role in representing the counties.
 It should protect the interests of the counties and their governments.

 The most important function that the Senate performs involves revenue sharing.
 This involves both the vertical sharing of revenue and the horizontal sharing of revenue.
 The vertical sharing of revenue is a joint function between the Senate and the National Assembly.